The Healing Spirit of Giving

 “Anonymity is important,” Marko says.
 “Giving to those in need is a heart-based offer with nothing attached.
 There’s a spiritual connection in that act.”

 Donations to trustworthy charities make you part of something bigger.
 It’s how you personally help find medical cures, fight hunger, support the arts, or promote education.
-When you support a cause that’s close to your heart, it’s a healing gift to you and to the world.
+When you give to a cause that’s close to your heart, it’s a gift to you and to the world.